alissatroiano/8-your-heart-out/README.md

 ## CREDITS

-- The JavaScript logic for the game was learned from [Ani Kubow's YouTube video](https://www.youtube.com/watch?v=mpby4HiElek) and altered for this project by the development team.
+- The **JavaScript logic** that makes Smitten work like a [Wordle](https://www.nytimes.com/games/wordle/index.html) game was learned from [Ani Kubow's YouTube video](https://www.youtube.com/watch?v=mpby4HiElek) and altered for this project by the development team.

 - The fonts in the site were copied from [Google Fonts](https://fonts.google.com/)